sztrzask/maklipsa.github.io/speaking/index.md

 - 27.06.2017 - **Introduction to graph databases** - [EN]DWX 2017
 - 03.04.2017 - **How I stopped worrying and learned to love parallel processing** - 4Developers
 - 03.04.2017 - **You are using the wrong database!** - 4Developers
+- 11.03.2017 - **Introduction to graph databases** - Kariera IT Warszawa
 - 04.03.2017 - **Introduction to graph databases** - Kariera IT Gdańsk
 - 02.03.2017 - **Introduction to graph databases** - [EN]Voxxed Days Bristol [conference page](https://voxxeddays.com/bristol/2017/02/13/an-introduction-to-graph-databases/)
 - 24.02.2017 - **Introduction to graph databases** - [EN]BOB 2017 Konferenz [conference page](http://bobkonf.de/2017/warda.html)